solana-labs/solana/docs/src/terminology.md

 ## proof of history (PoH)

-A stack of proofs, each which proves that some data existed before the proof was created and that a precise duration of time passed before the previous proof.
+A stack of proofs, each proving that some data existed before the proof was created and that a precise duration of time passed since the previous proof.
 Like a [VDF](terminology.md#verifiable-delay-function-vdf), a Proof of History can be verified in less time than it took to produce.

 ## public key (pubkey)